640 South State StreetDover, Delaware 19901

 If the test shows a level of 50 mcg/mL or greater 12 hours after you've taken the drug, there is still risk for liver damage.

 Overdose levels for children are based on age and weight.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-If you normally drink three or more alcoholic beverages a day, you may be at greater risk for liver damage from acetaminophen.
-Certain other drugs, such as aspirin, may also affect the results of this test.
+If you normally drink 3 or more alcoholic beverages a day, you may be at greater risk for liver damage from acetaminophen.
+Certain other medicines, such as aspirin, may also affect the results of this test.
 Ask your health care provider for more information.

 You don't need to prepare for this test.
 But if you think you have taken an overdose of acetaminophen, go to the emergency room right away.
-Among other things, doctors may give you charcoal to inactivate the acetaminophen.
+Among other things health care providers may give you charcoal to inactivate the acetaminophen.
 Prompt treatment is important to save your liver.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.